VeggieMeat/marconi/README.txt

 Configuration
 -------------

-If you want to use Openstack Queuesas the default queue manager, add the following to your settings.php:
+If you want to use Openstack Queues as the default queue manager, add the following to your settings.php:

   $conf['queue_default_class'] = 'OpenstackQueuesQueue';

-Alternatively, you can also use Openstack Queuesfor specific queues:
+Alternatively, you can also use Openstack Queues for specific queues:

   $conf['queue_class_{queue_name}'];

-Default configuration for all Openstack Queuesqueues can be specified by setting the openstack_queues_default_queue variable as follows:
+Default configuration for all Openstack queues can be specified by setting the openstack_queues_default_queue variable as follows:

   $conf['openstack_queues_default_queue'] = array(